KaeIan/Content/Personal/AboutMe.md

 ## Interests

 I am intensely interested in fantasy, science fiction and psychology.
 My spare time involves reading, writing, drawing, listening to podcasts or playing video games in these categories.
-In particular I like Star Wars, Warhammer 40k, Warhammer Fantasy and learning about philosophy.
+I particularly enjoy Star Wars, Warhammer 40k, Warhammer Fantasy and learning about philosophy.
 I also enjoy socializing and having board game nights or playing card games.